William Oberndorf

-William Ernst Oberndorf is an American billionaire businessman and Republican political donor.
+William Ernst Oberndorf is an American businessman and Republican political donor.

 Career

-Oberndorf attended University School in Cleveland, Ohio and graduated from Williams College in 1975.
+Oberndorf attended University School in Cleveland, Ohio, and graduated from Williams College in 1975.
 He received an MBA from Stanford Graduate School of Business in 1978.
 Oberndorf was inspired to become an investor by Warren Buffett.
 In 1989, Oberndorf founded the investment firm SPO Partners.
 Oberndorf was a major investor in Voyager, which created a literacy curriculum that was implemented by Florida Governor Jeb Bush.

 Oberndorf has served on the boards of numerous companies, including Calpine, Aggregates USA, Rosewood Hotels & Resorts, Hotel Equity Funds, Plum Creek Timber, Voyager Learning Company, Taft Broadcasting, and Wometco Cable Television Corporation.